Hi, I'm Xingyu Shirley Liu!

 Second-order preferences: undesirable desires and unachieved aspirations

-(with Craig McKenzie, Shlomi Sher, & Piotr Winkielman)
+(with Craig McKenzie, Shlomi Sher, Piotr Winkielman and Michael McCullough)

 Sometimes, we have conflicts between what we prefer (first-order preferences) and what we prefer to prefer (second-order preferences).
 What are the different types of second-order preferences that different philosophers talk about?
-Do people have a lay intuition of second-order preference conflicts, and distinguish them from self-control conflicts?
+How are second-order preference conflicts different from self-control conflicts?
+Do people intuitively distinguish between second-order preference conflicts and self-control self-control conflicts?
 When we have second-order preferences for having different core preferences that shape who we are, how should we act?
 I’m currently working on answering these questions.
-Read more!

 Who accepts Description Invariance?